 1.2.
 Automatically Collected Information

-We will automatically collect some additional personally identifiable information about you when you use the Site (the “Automatically Collected Personal Information”) and we incorporate tools into our Site that allow such Automatically Collected Personal Information to simultaneously be collected and used by our “Ad Serving Providers” and by our “Analytics Providers,” as further defined herein.
+We will automatically collect some additional personally identifiable information about you when you use the Sites (the “Automatically Collected Personal Information”) and we incorporate tools into our Sites that allow such Automatically Collected Personal Information to simultaneously be collected and used by our “Ad Serving Providers” and by our “Analytics Providers,” as further defined herein.
 Automatically Collected Personal Information may include, but will not be limited to, your diagnostic log information, log-in location, IP address, operating system and language, referring/exit pages and URLs, browsing history, number of clicks, landing pages, cookie information, the pages you requested and viewed, the amount of time spent on particular pages, and the date and time.
-This information is collected for the purposes described in this Policy, including to better understand our donor base and to improve the quality of the Site.
-By using the Site, you consent to our collection, transfer, processing, storage, disclosure, and general use of the Automatically Collected Personal Information in accordance with this Policy.
+This information is collected for the purposes described in this Policy, including to better understand our donor base and to improve the quality of the Sites.
+By using the Sites, you consent to our collection, transfer, processing, storage, disclosure, and general use of the Automatically Collected Personal Information in accordance with this Policy.

 1.2.4.
-Pixels – Pixels are tiny graphics with unique identifiers that are used to track the online movements of web users.
-Unlike cookies, which are stored on a user’s computer hard drive, pixels are small graphics that are about the size of the period at the end of the sentence that are embedded invisibly on Site pages.
-Our Ad Serving Providers and Analytics Providers may place pixels on Site pages that track what other websites you visit (both before and after visiting the Site).
-Our Ad Serving Providers and Analytics Providers use information obtained from pixels to help us improve our business and the Site.
+Pixels — Pixels are tiny graphics with unique identifiers that are used to track the online movements of web users.
+Unlike cookies, which are stored on a user’s computer hard drive, pixels are small graphics that are about the size of the period at the end of the sentence that are embedded invisibly on our Site pages.
+Our Ad Serving Providers and Analytics Providers may place pixels on Site pages that track what other websites you visit (both before and after visiting a Site).
+Our Ad Serving Providers and Analytics Providers use information obtained from pixels to help us improve our business and our Sites.
 We do not control the use of pixels by our Ad Serving Providers, our Analytics Providers, or by other third parties.